carlsmith/htme/README.md

 with open('article.md') as file: doc *= markdown.render(file.read())
 ```

-Elements *just work* with the `str.format` method, interactive interpreters
+As well as passing other things to HTME, you can pass HTME elements and
-and anything else that serializes an object and does something useful with
+engine instances to anything that serializes an object and does something
-the result.
+useful with the result (like the `str.format` method or an interactive
+interpreter).

 ## Project Status